 In most cases, trainees complete the Academic and Practicum phases concurrently over the two-year program.
 This structure enables residents to work on longer-term public health projects that would not be feasible within a one-year practicum period.
 It also allows residents to take a greater variety of courses at the School of Public Health and to integrate their didactic and experiental learning.

 Physicians who have earned a master or doctorate degree from a U.S School of Public Health accredited by the Council on Education for Public Health prior to matriculation in the program may be exempted from the academic phase.
-In this case, the program will consist of one year of full-time practicum experience.
+In this case, the program will consist of two years of full-time practicum experience.
 Completion of the academic requirements must precede or be concurrent with the activities of the practicum phase.